whaagmans/CS-Minor-Portfolio/content/Captcha.md

 ## What is Captcha

 ### Reverse turing test
 A reverse Turing test is a Turing test in which the goal or roles of computers and humans are switched.
 The Turing test is traditionally envisioned involving a human judge and a computer subject attempting to imitate a human.
 The purpose of this traditional test is for the judge to determine which of these two scenarios is genuinely taking place.
 A human subject is assumed to be judged human at all times, and a computer is said to "pass the Turing test" if it is judged, human.
 The similar predicament of a human judge and a human subject attempting to appear human is crucial to the concept.
-To create a "reverse Turing test," any of these roles can be swapped.
+To create a "reverse Turing test," any of these roles can be swapped[[1][2][3][5]](#references).

 ## reCaptcha (Google)